wehooper4/Meshtastic-Hardware/NewtPi/readme.md

 | -8            | 19.0               |
 | -9            | 17.7               |

-Not that in Meshtastic "0" is a special reserved power level.
+Note that in Meshtastic "0" is a special reserved power level taht sets the radio to full output.
 If using radiolib or another SX1262 access libary, it should be a valid number

 **DO NOT SET THE POWER LEVEL MORE THAN 8** Doing so will damage the PA.
 If you software package supports capping it, I strongly advise you do so.